tomwym/Double-Pendulum/README.md

 # Road Map
 The road map I have set for this problem is as follows:
--Research the kinematic motion of a single pendulum
+[x] Research the kinematic motion of a single pendulum
--Develop a model of a simple/linear pendulum
+[x] Develop a model of a simple/linear pendulum
 -Research the numerical methods required to solve for the equation of a non-linear single pendulum (MATLAB's ODE45 should suffice)
 -Develop a model of a non-linear single pendulum
 -Compare the non-linear pendulum with the linear pendulum